RubensZimbres/Repo-2016/Readme.md

 <b> R - H2O Deep Learning: </b>	is a Neural Network model developed to predict recommendations and word-of-mouth advertising.

+<b> Logistic Regression + Gradient Descent + Boosting </b> is a model where features have no correlation with target variable.
+Logistic Regression with Gradient Descent was applied, and then Boosting.

 <b> R - MNIST: </b>	is a solution for the MNIST dataset, developed from scratch.

 <b> R - Markov Chains: </b>	is a simple visualization of Markov Chains and probabilities associated.